thecloudexpanse/sit/README.md

 This software may contain bugs.
 Use at your own risk.

+**Linux and Cross-Platform Support**

+This version of `sit` has been enhanced to work on Linux and other Unix systems.
+On non-macOS platforms, resource forks and file metadata can be provided using the AppleDouble file format in both `._filename` or `.rsrc` sidecars.

 **Building**

 This is a bare-bones "C" command-line tool.
 With Xcode's CLTools support installed on macOS, you should be able to build the tool by typing `make` while the `sit` directory is the current directory.